 8. Buy now pay later

 With extensive surfing, you can find ‘buy now pay later’ schemes for your chosen pram and check for the added bonus of interest-free credit for up to one year or more.
-For example Mothercare runs a baby plan scheme where you can pay for your chosen pram in interest-free instalments.
+For example, the Mothercare baby plan scheme allows you to pay for your chosen pram in interest-free instalments.

 9. Baby shower contributions